CircleCI-Archived/stefon/README.md

 ;; Set to :production to serve precompiled files, or when running `lein stefon-precompile` :mode :development

+;; Where the result of the precompile should be stored.
+Might be good to keep it out of the web root.
+; manifest-file "manifest.json"

 ;; When precompiling, the list of files to precompile.
 Can take regexes, which will attempt to match all files in the asset roots
 :precompiles ["./assets/myfile.js.stefon"]
 ```